mjanser/ansible-role-owncloud/README.md

 ## Configuration

-The configuration files are located in `/etc/owncloud`.
+The configuration files are located in `/etc/nextcloud` or `/etc/owncloud`.
-The default `config.php` is managed by ownCloud itself and can be changed manually or by using the ownCloud tools.
+The default `config.php` is managed by nextCloud or ownCloud itself and can be changed manually or by using the cloud tools.
 The file `custom.config.php` is managed by this ansible role and should not be changed manually.

-You can also create your own configuration file in `/etc/owncloud` which overrides parameters from the other files.
+You can also create your own configuration file in `/etc/nextcloud` or `/etc/owncloud` which overrides parameters from the other files.

 ## License